 Strengthening Local Tourism & Becoming More Environmentally Conscious

 Niagara’s nationally recognized College of Hospitality and Tourism Management works regularly with Visit Buffalo Niagara on projects related to strengthening the local tourism industry.
-Students in the college recently evaluated the effectiveness of the CVB’s website and presented their recommendations to enhance branding for the Buffalo Niagara region.
+Students in the college recently evaluated the effectiveness of the visitors bureau’s website and presented their recommendations to enhance branding for the Buffalo-Niagara region.
 Another project stemmed from the need for the local hospitality industry to become more environmentally conscious in order to attract organizations that require hotels and convention centers demonstrate their use of “green" practices.

 The Family Business Center at Niagara University recognizes the importance of family-owned businesses that are particularly abundant in the Buffalo Niagara region.
 Sponsored by the College of Business Administration in collaboration with five area businesses, the Family Business Center comprises more than 60 family businesses as members that participate in informative seminars and workshops that focus on the often unique issues facing family-operated companies.